ylorant/DSController/README.md

 The arduino part has been developed originally for an Arduino/Sparkfun Pro Micro.
 It can probably be adapted on other Arduino-compatible boards, such as the Arduino Pro Mini.
 However, the current program assumes a direct connection to the control program, so using something as a FTDI or UART to the board may need some adaptation.

 The pinout to connect each port can be whatever pins you can fit between pin 2 and 21 (A3), the programs having been made to be pin-agnostic.
 Pinout diagram for the Pro Micro can be found [here](https://cdn.sparkfun.com/assets/9/c/3/c/4/523a1765757b7f5c6e8b4567.png).
 The probe function of the control program will help you define the controller code for the button-pin mapping you made on the actual console.
-On the console, you should connect the Pro Micro pins using Kynar cables to the given test pads on the console motherboard :
+On the console, you should connect the Pro Micro pins using Kynar wire to the given test pads on the console motherboard :

 | Test pad name | Button |
 | ------------- | ------ |